Interdisciplinary Doctoral Programs

-There are three standing interdepartmental doctoral programs involving academic training and requirements outside the department that can be pursued by DMSE doctoral students.
-These are: the Archaeology and Archaeological Materials Program (AAM); the Program in Polymers and Soft Matter (PPSM); and the Technology and Policy Program/Engineering Systems Division (TPP/ESD).
-These programs have their own requirements, are overseen by their own standing committees, and may have their own General Examination formats.
+There are four standing interdepartmental doctoral programs involving academic training and requirements outside the department that can be pursued by DMSE doctoral students.
+These are: the Archaeology and Archaeological Materials Program (AAM); the Program in Polymers and Soft Matter (PPSM); the Technology and Policy Program/Engineering Systems Division (TPP/ESD); and the Computational Science and Engineering Program (CSE).
+These programs have their own requirements, are overseen by their own standing committees, and may have their own qualifying procedures.
 Generally, at least one-half of the DMSE subject requirements must be satisfied and a DMSE co-advisor must be designated if the principal thesis supervisor is not in DMSE.

 Archaeology and Archaeological Materials (AAM)